jexia/docs/docs/fileset/README.md

 </template>
 </CodeSwitcher>

-## Update file (metadata)
+## Update a File (metadata)
-Update a fileset in the same way as a Dataset.
+Updating a fileset works the same way as a dataset.

 ::: warning
 Updating a fileset record with a new file is not supported.
 Only the metadata can be changed.
-If you need to upload new file, please, create a new record.
+If you need to upload a new file, please create a new record.
 :::

 <CodeSwitcher :languages="{js:'JavaScript',bash:'cURL'}">